zekth/website-1/content/guides/power.md

 - iot
 - relay
 ---
+Follow the beginner friendly [installation guide](https://learn.adafruit.com/reef-pi-installation-and-configuration) on learn.adafruit.com, it covers using reef-pi with American DJ power strip.
+This is not an option outside US or you want to customize your power controller further and have fine grained control over their behavior ([Normally Open/Normally Closed](https://en.wikipedia.org/wiki/Electrical_contacts), current rating, GFCI etc).
+This guide covers how to build a power controller from scratch, using individual relays and AC sockets and extra tips and tricks related to power controllers.

 Automated power strips allow on-demand and timer based control of AC outlets (110v or 220v).
 They are one of the easiest to build yet most useful controllers using reef-pi.
 For example, a power controller can turn on/off light or skimmer daily as well as allow on-demand controls like switching off ATO and return pump during water changes.
 This guide will go through step by step process of building a four outlet power controller.
 A beginner friendly [guide](https://learn.adafruit.com/reef-pi-power-controller) is also available on adafruit.com.